My Awesome San Pedro Experience: Mystical Cactus In The Sacred Valley Of The Incas

 Return To Reality

-Some time later, my alarm rings.
-Its signifying that I should be making my return trip out of the woods.
+Sometime later, my alarm rings.
+It’s signifying that I should be making my return trip out of the woods.
 I’ve set the alarm for roughly an hour before sunset to give myself a decent amount of time to make it back in daylight and avoid a tricky and likely very confusing walk back through the woods in darkness.
 The problem is that I’m still exceptionally high and hardly feel in my body.
-Of course euphoria and beauty wouldn’t typically be considered a problem, but I’m still conscious of the real world responsibility to look after myself and get back to town, and this is hardly the ideal frame of mind to be organising my stuff and figuring out the route.
-I know I’m inappropriately high to be making the journey, but compose myself – one step at a time, I tell myself.
+Of course, euphoria and beauty wouldn’t typically be considered a problem, but I’m conscious of the real world responsibility to look after myself and get back to town, and this is hardly the ideal frame of mind to be organising my stuff and figuring out the route.
+I know I’m inappropriately high to be making the journey, but compose myself; one step at a time, I tell myself.
 Easily, gently, one step at a time.

 Rising to my feet, I stagger around as I gather my things, pack my bag, and roll up my sleeping mat.
 Everything stuffed inside and ready, the zip decides to break in that moment.
-Perfect, I laugh to myself at the timing of this.
-I sling it round on to my front and hold it closed with my hand, looking up to assess my surroundings and figure my way back out the woods.
-As I look around, every damn direction looks exactly the same, of course it does – it’s the woods.
-My flights through consciousness have done nothing for my sense of direction, I don’t recognise anything and a few steps in any direction makes me worry I’m going the wrong way and I’ll only have to backtrack later, losing what are now precious minutes of daylight.
+Perfect.
+I laugh to myself at the timing of this.
+I sling it round to my front and hold it closed with my hand, looking up to assess my surroundings and figure my way back out of the woods.
+As I look around, every direction looks exactly the same.
+Of course it does – it’s the woods.
+My flights through consciousness have done nothing for my sense of direction, I don’t recognize anything.
+A few steps in any direction makes me worry I’m going the wrong way and that I’ll only have to backtrack later, losing what are now precious minutes of daylight.

 I remember something Vik said to me on the mountainside that morning: ‘Stay by the river’.
 Now I know exactly why.
-Following the sound of running water, I find my way back to the mini-water fall and regain my sense of direction.
+Following the sound of running water, I find my way back to the mini-waterfall and regain my sense of direction.
 I can’t walk alongside the river as there is no path and the terrain is clustered rocks and trees, so I head away, but with an idea of the direction I should be going and aim to stay as close as I can whilst still heading downstream.

 Nothing looks familiar, of course, even though I must’ve come this way in the morning.
-‘Trust your gut’ – a nice expression but right now my gut doesn’t trust anything.
+‘Trust your gut’ – a nice expression, but right now my gut doesn’t trust anything.
 In every direction, it tells me ‘this doesn’t seem familiar, it can’t be the right way’.
 I stick to logic, a trusty friend that’s gotten me out of a few tight spots in altered states, and cling to the knowledge of where I’ve just seen the river, and steadily push on on the basis of that.
 I come upon some houses, half expecting some local to come out yelling something to the tune of ‘get out of my garden’ in Quechua, and walk quickly on, heading back towards where I calculate the river should be.

 Sure enough, I see running water and recognize where I am from my walk in the morning – I’m less than five minutes from the road.
 I have just enough time to breathe a sigh of relief before I hear a faint call just about audible over the gushing water.
 I turn around and recognize Vik and his friend Kelsey a way back up the path.
 It’s a welcome and charming surprise, and they head over, having been meditating in the woods.
-‘I am really high’ I confess, and they take me under their wing and back into town where we spend the remainder of the evening.
-Though lingering effects from the San Pedro are with me late into the evening – experiencing Pisac lit by night as a world of wonder – the real trip and adventure ended as I left the woods, and no more stark revelations or powerful sensations will come.
-At least until the next time.